BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The Mammoth Hot Springs Terraces are unique in the park.
 They kind of look like an inside-out cave.

 It is a huge formation of travertine terraces that start on the hill overlooking the city and descend down to the town.
-Water bubbles up from below, then cascades down the terraces in one of the more scenic geothermal areas of the park.
+Water bubbles up from below and then cascades down the terraces in one of the more scenic geothermal areas of the park.

-Here’s our ranked list of things to do in Mammoth, with our rankings in parenthesis (3 is best).
+Here’s our ranked list of things to do in Mammoth, with our rankings in asterisks (3 is best).

 Mammoth Hot Springs Terraces ***